stevestein/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v3.3.1/Set-AzureRmSqlElasticPool.md

 Tags              :
 ```

 This command modifies properties for an elastic pool named elasticpool01.
-The command sets the
-number of DTUs for the elastic pool to 1000 and sets the minimum and maximum DTUs.
+The command sets the number of DTUs for the elastic pool to 1000 and sets the minimum and maximum DTUs.

-### Example 2: Modify the max storage of an elastic pool
+### Example 2: Modify the storage max size of an elastic pool
 ```
 PS C:\>Set-AzureRmSqlDatabaseElasticPool -ResourceGroupName "ResourceGroup01" -ServerName "Server01" -ElasticPoolName "ElasticPool01" -StorageMB 2097152
 ResourceId        : /subscriptions/00000000-0000-0000-0000-000000000001/resourceGroups/resourcegroup01/providers/Microsoft.Sql/servers/Server01/elasticPools/ElasticPool01